 Thousands of people around the world are killed by law enforcement, both on- and off-duty.
 Police officers in the United States shoot and kill hundreds of people every year, far more than comparable developed countries such as Germany, the United Kingdom, and Japan.

-In the United States, police shootings have sparked protests across the country, such as that of Trayvon Martin, an unarmed, 17-year-old African-American student who was shot and killed in 2012.
-His killer, George Zimmerman, was a neighborhood watch coordinator of a gated community where Trayvon was visiting relatives.
+In the United States, police shootings have sparked protests across the country, such as the shooting of Trayvon Martin, an unarmed, 17-year-old African-American student who was shot and killed in 2012.
+His killer, George Zimmerman, was a neighborhood watch coordinator of a gated community where Trayvon visited relatives.
 Zimmerman was acquitted at trial for Trayvon’s death, claiming self-defense.
-A Change.org petition calling for Zimmerman’s arrest collected over 2.2 million signatures, the largest petition in the website’s history.
+A Change.org petition calling for Zimmerman’s arrest collected over 2.2 million signatures, the most massive petition in the website’s history.

 The Washington Post has kept track of police shootings in the United States since 2015.
 Between 2015 and 2018, U.S. police have killed 3,309 people.
 In 2019, U.S. police killed 1,099 people, 24% of whom were black.